-Symptoms may result from low fiber, poor nutrient, and/or insufficient water intake, which leads to excessive hardening of the stool.
+Symptoms often result from low fiber, poor nutrient, poor stooling technique, and/or insufficient water intake, which leads to excessive hardening of the stool.
 This often starts as an acute problem but can progress to fecal impaction and chronic constipation.

 Particularly in young children, any cause of painful defecation may provoke active withholding.
 Withholding may worsen the constipation and lead to a vicious cycle.

-Duration of constipation and amount of stool burden may depend on capacity of the child's rectum, the degree of megarectum, and other factors including rectal sensory function.
+Duration of constipation and amount of stool burden may depend on capacity of the child's rectum, the degree of rectal dilation (if excessive, often called megarectum), and other factors including rectal sensory function.